 You don't have to submit to a blood test or any other type of physical exam to get married in this state.

 The state's fee for a marriage license is $25.
 Paying in cash is preferred, but major credit cards might be accepted if you call ahead.

 - A few states recognize covenant marriages, but New Mexico isn't one of them.
 A covenant marriage involves attending counseling before you wed and agreeing in writing that you will only divorce on limited fault grounds.

 - You can't get married by proxy in New Mexico.
 This means that if you can't make it to the church on time, you can't send someone else in your place to stand in for you.
 Both spouses must be present.

-- You'll definitely need that marriage license and you'll have to use it in an official ceremony because New Mexico doesn't recognize common law marriages — those where you can be considered legally married if you simply hold yourselves out to the public as husband and wife and have lived together for a period of time.
+- You'll need that marriage license, and you'll have to use it in an official ceremony because New Mexico doesn't recognize common law marriages—those where you can be considered legally married if you hold yourselves out to the public as husband and wife and have lived together for some time.

 - New Mexico has no problem with it if you want to marry your cousin.

 - New Mexico's Supreme Court declared in a December 2013 ruling that denying marriage licenses to gay couples was unconstitutional.
 The U.S. Supreme Court followed suit in a landmark decision in June 2015 that obligates all states to recognize same-sex marriages.